 Transportation of Rodents

-Boston University adheres to all federal and AAALAC International guidelines and institutional environmental health and safety policies, and specifically promotes the following policies.
+Boston University (BU) adheres to all federal and Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC) guidelines and institutional environmental health and safety policies, and specifically promotes the following policies:

 A. To minimize stress to the animals by minimizing temperature fluctuations, vibrations, noise, and movement.